ainsleys/derivadex-api-docs/source/includes/main.md

 string | c.itemData[n].t | `Strategy` topic (corresponding to its key), containing identifying information.
 This key is of the format `STATE/STRATEGY/<trader_address>/<abbrev_strategy_id_hash>`. `trader_address` should be an `address_pre_s` type and `abbrev_strategy_id_hash` is a `bytes_s` type representing the first 4-bytes of the hash of the strategy id (e.g. `main`). dict | c.itemData[n].c | `Strategy` leaf contents string | c.itemData[n].c.strategyId | Cross-margined strategy identifier.
-Currently only `main` is supported. dict<address_s, decimal_s> | c.itemData[n].c.freeCollateral | Strategy's free collateral (available for trading) mapping from ERC-20 collateral token address to amount dict<address_s, decimal_s> | c.itemData[n].c.frozenCollateral | Strategy's free collateral (available for withdrawal) mapping from ERC-20 collateral token address to amount int | c.itemData[n].c.maxLeverage | Strategy's maximum leverage setting bool | c.itemData[n].c.frozen | Flag indicating whether strategy is tokenized (`true`) or not (`false`).
+Currently only `main` is supported. dict<address_s, decimal_s> | c.itemData[n].c.freeCollateral | Strategy"s free collateral (available for trading) mapping from ERC-20 collateral token address to amount dict<address_s, decimal_s> | c.itemData[n].c.frozenCollateral | Strategy"s free collateral (available for withdrawal) mapping from ERC-20 collateral token address to amount int | c.itemData[n].c.maxLeverage | Strategy"s maximum leverage setting
+bool | c.itemData[n].c.frozen | Flag indicating whether strategy is tokenized (`true`) or not (`false`).
 Currently only `false` is supported dict | c.eventTrigger | The transaction log event that triggered an update.
 Since this is a `Partial` response, there is no update, thus will always be null.